rreece/rreece.github.io/outline-of-philosophy/human-condition.md

     -   In the late 6th century CE the name Shinto was created for the native religion to distinguish it from Buddhism and Confucianism.
     -   In Japan, today most people practice a mixture Shinto and Buddhist religions to some extent.

 >   Creating.
-The greatest fulfillment rewards persistence. [^Yijing]
+The greatest fulfillment rewards persistence. [^YijingGua01]

 [^YijingGua01]: *Yijing*, Gua 01.